Budibase/website/content/blog/tutorials/elasticsearch-gui.md

 * Show component IF {{ rest_queries Table.rest_queries.method }} equals to get

 You can add more tags if you have other methods (such as PUT and DELETE).

+Check out our guide to building a [Redis GUI.](https://budibase.com/blog/tutorials/redis-gui/)

 Now let’s build some custom screens.